2021 Hong Kong LGBT+ Inclusion Awards - Finalists

 Pride at Work

-Pride at Work aims to create a safe and inclusive workplace, remaining aligned with Thomson Reuters business objectives, those of our customers and external partners and the wider community of LGBTQ+ individuals as well as friends and allies.
-Pride at Work is host to projects such as On Side with Pride, through which allies can declare their support for their LGBTQ+ coworkers and offer encouragement to those working in regions where living with different sexual orientations or gender identities is dangerous or illegal.
+Pride at Work aims to create a safe and inclusive workplace, remaining aligned with Thomson Reuters’ business objectives and those of their customers, external partners and the wider LGBT+ community, friends and allies.
+Pride at Work leads campaigns to improve awareness, to help inform and educate, to facilitate expressions of allyship, through which allies can declare their support for their LGBT+ coworkers and offer encouragement to those working in regions where living with a different sexual orientation or gender identity is dangerous or even illegal.
 The Pride at Work group also sponsors and gets involved with events all around the world.

 To recognise a senior executive sponsor based in Hong Kong who has spoken up and used their influence to promote LGBT+ inclusion in the workplace and beyond in Hong Kong.